W E K A

 Before upgrading your cluster, ensure the following:

-1. The backend servers meet the prerequisites and compatibility of the target version.
+1. The backend servers meet the of the target version.

 2. All the backend servers are online.